 Mechanism of Silencing

-Methylated CpGs are recognized by methyl-CpG binding proteins (MBDs, including MeCP2), which recruit histone deacetylases (HDACs) and other repressive machinery.
+Methylated CpGs are recognized by methyl-CpG binding (MBDs, including MeCP2), which recruit histone deacetylases (HDACs) and other repressive machinery.
 This causes the chromatin to compact, blocking TF access.

 Additionally, methylated cytosine physically impairs TF binding — some TFs require unmethylated CpGs at their binding sites.